-At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 20 school days of the date of receipt of the complaint.
+At the conclusion of the discussion, or following any agreed upon investigation, the complainant will be provided with an informal written response.
+The response will be provided within 20 school days of the date of receipt of the complaint.

 If the issue remains unresolved, the next step is to make a formal complaint.